lockwooda/notes/Y2S2/COMP2215/6-InterruptHandling.md

 Delay between getting a signal and acting on it.

 How long does it take until the CPU can respond (guarantee it will take no longer than a set amount of time), and is this delay deterministic (particularly important in a control algorithms)?

+Deterministic latency important in real-time applications.
+For example, human operations/control algorithms can adapt to deterministic latency, but struggle with random delay.

 We can have latency due to hardware (current instruction completion, saving states), as well as latency due to software (saving states, max length of critical sections to disable interrupts).